 A different course from Round A comprising eight to ten obstacles including only one combination (one double or one treble).

-Height 1.60 m maximum with a spread in proportion not exceeding two metres (2.20 m for the triple bar).
-A maximum of two spread obstacles with a width of one metre or less may be used.
-At least two vertical obstacles, which must be 1.60 m in height Sloping walls do not count as compulsory vertical obstacles.
+Height: As per the table in 14.3.4, with the spread in proportion to the height.
+At least two vertical obstacles, which must be at maximum height